Asymptotic Momentum of Dirac Particles in One Space Dimension: Introduction

 It is thus clear that for large times the asymptotic velocity of the Bohmian particle will be

-Therefore the asymptotic momentum of the particle is a constant that is distributed normally with mean $k_0$, i.e. the same as the expected value of the momentum operator $P = -i \partial_s$, and with variance 1 (which is the same as that of the momentum distribution).
-Thus in the non-relativistic case we find perfect agreement between the asymptotic momentum of the particle and the expected value of the momentum operator.
+\edit{Assuming that the relationship between momentum and velocity of a particle in nonrelativistic quantum mechanics is the same as in classical mechanics\footnote{\edit{This assumption would of course need to be justified, and as we shall see later in this paper, is in fact not true for {\em relativistic} quantum mechanics.
+Nevertheless, the agreement shown in this example between the two notions is indicative of their close relationship.}},} the asymptotic momentum of the particle \edit{would therefore be} a constant that is distributed normally with mean $k_0$, i.e. the same as the expected value of the momentum operator $P = -i \partial_s$, and with variance 1 (which is the same as that of the momentum distribution).
+Thus in the non-relativistic case we find perfect agreement between the asymptotic momentum of the particle and the expected value of the momentum operator. \edit{(See \cite{RDM05} for a much more general result in this direction.)}